Dumpling wrappers (Recipe: shrimp potstickers)

 Dumpling wrappers are easy to make, but I buy them fresh at my local Asian market.
 (While you're at the market, pick up a gyoza press -- mine cost one dollar each, much less than online.)
 You can find dumpling wrappers at many supermarkets, too, in the produce aisle.

 Store the wrappers in the refrigerator for a few days, or in the freezer (defrost slowly, in the refrigerator).
 Fill your dumplings with any combination of homemade ingredients and store-bought condiments; try pre-packaged cole slaw vegetables (carrots and celery), mixed with shredded cooked chicken and some bottled peanut sauce.
-You can make vegetarian gyoza, curry gyoza, mushroom and lime leaf gyoza, or even peach and pluot gyoza.

 When you do make dumplings, make extra and freeze them.
 You'll be glad to have them for a quick weeknight soup, elegant appetizer, or main course with a spicy dipping sauce.